MicrosoftDocs/Devices-docs/surface/battery-limit.md

 # Battery Limit setting

-Battery Limit option is a UEFI setting that changes how the Surface device battery is charged and may prolong its longevity.
-This setting is recommended for devices continuously connected to power, for example when devices are integrated into kiosk solutions.
+The Battery Limit option is a UEFI setting that changes how the Surface device battery is charged and may prolong its longevity.
+This setting is recommended for devices continuously connected to power such as kiosk scenarios.

 ## How Battery Limit works